top of page

 Measurement & Attribution Challenges

-The device and platform attribution is fragmented; privacy degradation and the loss of cookies require a combination of methods- MMM and probabilistic attribution and deterministic attribution models.
+Attribution across devices and platforms is fragmented.
+Privacy degradation and the loss of cookies necessitate a combination of methods—MMM, probabilistic attribution, and deterministic attribution models.

-The third-party cookies depreciation removes the old cross-site tracking abilities.
-The iOS of Apple was modified by App Tracking Transparency, which significantly lowered the accuracy of mobile attribution.
+The depreciation of third-party cookies has eliminated old cross-site tracking capabilities.
+Apple's iOS update, featuring App Tracking Transparency, has significantly reduced the accuracy of mobile attribution.

 Practical Mitigations

-Use privacy-first technology stacks with server-side tracking and consent management systems.
-Tracking the data on the server enhances the accuracy of the data while respecting user privacy.
+Implement privacy-first technology stacks that include server-side tracking and consent management systems.
+Tracking data on the server enhances accuracy while respecting user privacy.

-Use hybrid metrics that integrate Marketing Mix Modeling, incrementality tests, and deterministic first-party attribution.
-There is no one single approach that can give the complete truth.
+Utilize hybrid metrics that integrate Marketing Mix Modeling, incrementality tests, and deterministic first-party attribution.
+No single approach can provide the complete truth.

-Geo and run holdout experiments that test channel contribution by controlled experiments.
-Comparing markets to campaigns: Control markets without quantifying the actual incremental effect.
+Conduct geo and holdout experiments to test channel contributions through controlled experiments.
+Compare markets to campaigns: control markets without quantifying the actual incremental effect.

-The marketing mix Modeling is a method of analyzing past data that evaluates marketing effectiveness in different channels through regression analysis.
-MMM is not sensitive to privacy limitations.
+Marketing Mix Modeling analyzes past data to evaluate marketing effectiveness across different channels through regression analysis.
+MMM is less sensitive to privacy limitations.

 Privacy & Data Governance

-CGDPR, CCPA, and state emerging privacy laws require clear consent for the collection of data.
-Failure to comply will attract hefty fines and negative publicity.
+GDPR, CCPA, and emerging state privacy laws mandate clear consent for data collection.
+Non-compliance can lead to hefty fines and negative publicity.

 Actionable Steps

-Install user permission management systems.
-Uphold user decisions regarding data collection and tracking.
+Implement user permission management systems to uphold user decisions regarding data collection and tracking.

-Use very simple data models with minimal information requirements.
-Minimizing data collection reduces exposure to privacy and regulatory risks.
+Use simple data models with minimal information requirements.
+Reducing data collection minimizes exposure to privacy and regulatory risks.

-Establish customer data platforms.
-Have customer relationships and data as opposed to third-party sources.
+Establish customer data platforms to maintain customer relationships and data, rather than relying on third-party sources.

-De-risk tracking applications that do not comply with privacy violation laws.
-Frequent privacy audits would provide continued compliance as the regulations change.
+Mitigate risks associated with tracking applications that do not comply with privacy laws.
+Regular privacy audits ensure ongoing compliance as regulations evolve.

 Legal and Operational Alignment